Pitfall trap: Structure and composition

-The opening is usually covered by a sloped stone or lid or some other object.
+The opening is sometimes covered by a sloped stone or lid or some other object.
 This is done to reduce the amount of rain and debris entering the trap, and to prevent animals in dry traps from drowning (when it rains) or overheating (during the day) as well as to keep out predators.

-One or more fence-lines of some sort may be added to channel targets into the trap.
+Some more complicated designs also include a vertebrate exclusion fence between the rain-guard and the edge of the trap to prevent bycatch of vertebrates such as lizards.

 Traps may also be baited.
 Lures or baits of varying specificity can be used to increase the capture rate of a certain target species or group by placing them in, above or near the trap.
 Examples of baits include meat, dung, fruit and pheromones.

+Some designs include fence-lines sometimes called guidance barriers or drift-fences which are small fences that funnel the target organisms towards the trap, resulting in a significantly higher species richness compared with designs without.

+Disturbing the soil in an area can have an effect on the activity of ground dwelling arthropods in an area, so sometimes a rim-plate is attached to the trap container which allows the trap to be swapped out easier and avoids the effects of disturbing the soil.

-Uses
+Uses of pitfall traps

 Pitfall traps can be used for various purposes:

-During the mating seasons of toads, frogs and salamanders in temperate climates, these animals often have to cross busy roads on their way from wintering grounds to breeding ponds.
-To prevent them from being killed, volunteers may place low fences along roads which the animals have to cross.
-On short distances, dry pitfall traps are then placed along the fences to collect the animals, which subsequently are manually transferred to the other side of the road, thus preventing massive roadkill.